-Not all ingredients for southwestern cooking need to be exotic and hard-to-find.
-In fact, much of what is used is to make ordinary, everyday authentic southwestern fare is all around you.
-Some of these include nuts, particularly pine nuts, pecans, peanuts and pumpkin seeds; citrus, such as lime; tequila; garlic; beans of all kinds, particularly, black and pinto; cornmeal and corn kernels, and fruits, both fresh and dried.
+Not all ingredients for southwestern cooking need to be hard-to-find.
+In fact, much of what is used is to make ordinary, the everyday authentic southwestern fare is all around you.
+Some of these include nuts, particularly pine nuts, pecans, peanuts and pumpkin seeds; citrus, such as lime; tequila; garlic; beans of all kinds; cornmeal and corn kernels, and fruits, both fresh and dried.

 02 of 06

 You may be tired of hearing about this southwestern staple, but don’t dismiss it as trendy.
-Indians have been grinding and cooking with this for centuries.
+Indigenous peoples have been grinding and cooking with this for centuries.
 You can use it in place of yellow cornmeal in most recipes.
 Blue cornmeal has a slightly nuttier flavor than its yellow counterpart.

 03 of 06